 A divorce decree is a legal document stipulating certain orders regarding your former marriage, children, and shared assets.
 Thus it is imperative to understand the terms of it and abide by those terms.
 If not, there can be significant consequences.

-Here are some examples of non-compliance with a divorce decree:
+examples of non-compliance with a divorce decree:

 - Refusing to make children available for the other parent’s visitation time